-- The budget must be cash funded, i.e. revenue and expenditure projections must be realistic and the provision for impairment of receivables must be calculated on proven recovery rates; - 2.
+- 1. The budget must be cash funded, i.e. revenue and expenditure projections must be realistic and the provision for impairment of receivables must be calculated on proven recovery rates; Ensure that the Medium Term Expenditure Framework (annual budget) of the Municipality is appropriately funded. - 2.
 Growth parameters must be realistic and be based on historic patterns adjusted for current reliable information - 3.
-Tariff adjustments must be fair, taking into consideration general inflation indicators as well as the geographic region's ability to pay; - 4.
-Revenue from Government Grants and Subsides must be in accordance with the amounts promulgated in the Division of Revenue Act, proven provincial transfers and any possible transfers to or from other municipalities.
+Tariff adjustments must be fair, taking into consideration general inflation indicators as well as the geographic region's ability to pay; - Revenue from Government Grants and Subsides must be in accordance with the amounts promulgated in the Division of Revenue Act, proven provincial transfers and any possible transfers to or from other municipalities.